 Please give them support like coco pole plant support so they can climb up like in the jungle 🙂

-As Anthurium Crystallinum grows healthier as expected, repotting is important to make them grow better.
-In general, repotting Anthurium Crystallinum once in two years would be fine since they tend to as slow-growing plants.
+Because Anthurium crystallinum grows healthier than expected, repotting is necessary.
+In general, repotting Anthurium Crystallinum once every two years would be fine since they tend to be slow-growing plants.

-You know they need to be repot when their roots starting out from drainage holes.
-For repotting, please choose one size or 2″ bigger to make them stay in comfort pot.
+You know they need to be replanted when their roots start coming out of drainage holes.
+For re-potting, please choose one size or 2″ bigger to make them stay in a comfort pot.
 When the pot is too big for them, it will only make them anxious.

-Leaf spots like burn marks: These could possibly because of bacterial infection by overwatering or wet leaves.
-It will look asymptomatic for few months and once it spread, it will spread really fast.
-The affected leaves need to be cut as soon as possible before the infection spread wider.
+Leaf spots that look like burn marks: These could be caused by bacterial infection from overwatering or wet leaves.
+It will look asymptomatic for a few months, and once it spreads, it will spread really fast.
+The affected leaves need to be cut as soon as possible before the infection spreads further.

-Yellowing and suddenly dropped leaves when everything is normal can be a symptom of a new problem.
-It usually causes by the root due to the waterlogged soil and some fungus.
+Yellowing and suddenly dropping leaves when everything is normal can be a symptom of a new problem.
+It usually starts at the root due to waterlogged soil and some fungus.
 Remember, their roots need to breathe and dry after watering to grow better.

-Anthurium Crystallinum tends to be pest-resistant plants but in some unlucky way, they still have pests like mealybugs.
-These pests could suck all the plant’s nutrients and make the plants miserable.
+Anthurium Crystallinum tends to be pest-resistant, but in some unlucky way, they still have pests like mealybugs.
+These pests could suck up all the plant’s nutrients and make the plants miserable.

 In case your plant gets the mealybug, you can use regular insecticidal soap once a week to cure it.
 You can also try to use a cotton ball with isopropyl alcohol to dab the mealybugs.
-When the insects died, clean your plant with a damp cloth gently.
+When the insects die, clean your plant gently with a damp cloth.